Here’s a reality of life: we all get stuck in a rut occasionally.

 This brought up a lot of happy memories that I’d forgotten about, so I started making a list.

 I was shocked at just how many things I wrote down.
 I had close to 50 and could have kept going.
-Even this year where travel has been limited and COVID has changed life as we know it, I still had a lot of memorable experience that bring me joy.
+Even in the last few years, when travel was been limited due to COVID, I still had a lot of memorable experiences that bring me joy.

-ACTION ITEM: Write down a list of 10 things in your life that make you happy.
+ACTION ITEM: Write down a list of 10 things in your life that make you happy or your grateful for.
 Write even more if you feel compelled to.

 9) Write